SiemensCode/KeyChat-Java-App/README.md

 # KeyChat Java App Prototype 1

 KeyChat (Prototype 1) is a Java Application where users exchange messages which are encrypted using the Keybase command line tool.
+Download Keybase [here](https://keybase.io/download).

 ## How to run on Windows